doridori/cwac-touchlist/README.markdown

 ==================
 **THIS PROJECT IS DISCONTINUED &mdash; USE AT YOUR OWN RISK**

+*A similar project can be found at https://github.com/bauerca/drag-sort-listview*

 The standard `ListView` is a very sophisticated tool, but it lacks any sort of drag-and-drop support.
 The Android open source project has an example of implementing drag-and-drop